sveetch/django-icomoon/README.rst

         },
     }

-Each item is a tuple of three elements, respectively:
+Each website entry is a dict containing the following values:

-Name
-    Displayed webfont name in Gallery, also used in the command line tool so you should keep it 'slug' compatible (no spaces, no special character).
-Font directory
+fontdir_path
-    Path to the directory where belong these webfont font files.
+    (Required) Absolute path to the webfont directory. csspart_path
+    (Optional) Absolute path where will be written the css part containing webfont icons.

 Urls
 ----